apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The only Blue Moon of 2023 rises this week**
+**Derek Hough and Hayley Erbert get married: See their wedding photos**

-You can read more about it [here](https://www.space.com/super-blue-moon-august-2023-one-week-away).
+You can read more about it [here](https://ew.com/celebrity/derek-hough-hayley-erbert-get-married-wedding-photos/).

 ## Requirements
 - Python 3.8